geoblink/design-system/src/elements/GeoKPI/GeoKPI.examples.md

   data () {
     return {
       descriptionTooltipIcon: null,
-      kpiData: {
       value: "27th of 35",
       isPrimary: false,
       description: "compared to the rest of the stores" }
-    }
   },
   mounted () {